mlsteele/blog.milessteele.com/posts/2014-03-17-kerberos-ssh.md

 ## Renewing Tickets

 Note that kerberos tickets will expire.
 For MIT they expire in about a day.
-You can run
+To renew certificates without entering a password again run:

     kinit -R

-to renew certificates without entering a password again.
-I'm not sure if that actually works.
+But I'm not sure if that actually works.
+Sorry.

-If you ever lose the ticket altogether, just run
+If you ever lose the ticket altogether, just run:

     $ kinit -p username